Primes in Formulas

 Preamble

-For this problem, we want to enter in differential equations, and the variables will be y', y'' and the resulting equation will be implicit, so the macro parserImplicitEquation.pl is used.
+For this problem a differential equation is the answer, the variables in that equation will include y' and y'', and the resulting equation will be implicit.
+So the macro parserImplicitEquation.pl is used.

 Context('ImplicitEquation');